 Dravyn is very articulate about his behaviors and has many coping skills, but he needs to continue to work on utilizing them in the moment.
 He does well processing one-on-one and is more successful when skills or tasks are broken down into small steps.

-Dravyn is going into 8th grade with a current IEP for social/emotional support.
+Dravyn is going into 8th grade with a current Individualized Education Plan (IEP) for support.
 He is in a self-contained classroom and has made significant improvements in his overall behavior.
 Dravyn was in general education classes for the majority of this school year and was very successful both behaviorally and academically.
 He has been struggling with a recent change in schools that prompted a return to a self-contained classroom due to his IEP needs, so he is working on getting back on track.
-He tends to need a lot of redirection at school to stay on task and to focus on himself.
+He responds best to redirection at school to stay on task and to focus on himself.
 Dravyn is very smart and academically and reports reading is his best subject.

 Dravyn’s social worker is seeking parents able to provide a balance of nurturing and affection coupled with firm and clear expectations and consistent follow through.
 A structured daily routine is important for Dravyn’s success.
 Parents with some experience or training in the effects of trauma and abuse and who are willing to engage in relationship and trust building with Dravyn will be important.
 Dravyn has a lot of potential in that he is bright, has an engaging personality, and very much wants to be part of a physically and emotionally safe family.
 Dravyn is excited about being adopted and will be invested in building a relationship with a family.